raysan5/raygui/README.md

 ## raygui icons

 `raygui` supports custom icons provided as an external array of data.
-To support icons just define `RAYGUI_SUPPORT_ICONS` before including `raygui`.
+To support icons just define `RAYGUI_SUPPORT_RICONS` before including `raygui`.

 A set of custom handcrafted icons is provided in [`ricons`](src/ricons.h).
 This set of icons can be created and customized using [rGuiIcons](https://raylibtech.itch.io/rguiicons) tool.